tannergaucher/blog/content/blog/2019/Best-Learning-Strategies-For-Beginners-Video-By-Andy-Sterkowitz/index.md

 title: Best Learning Strategies for Beginners Video by Andy Sterkowitz
 date: "2019-04-09"
 description: 😓 + 🕥 + 🙏 !== Strategy
+tags: ["Notes", "Learning"]
 ---

+My notes on [This youtube video]('') by [Andy Sterkowitz]('')

+**Takeaway**

-**Takeaway: Time plus effort plus hope is not a strategy.
-You need to be systematic about how you learn.**
+> Time plus effort plus hope is not a strategy.
+You need to be systematic about how you learn.

-1. Find the sweetspot between active and passive learning.
+1. Find the sweetspot between active and passive learning
-2. Apply spacing to your learning.
+2. Apply spacing to your learning
-3. Teach that you learn.
+3. Teach that you learn
-4. Keep a list of things you don't know.
+4. Keep a list of things you don't know
-5. Know how to rest and recover.
+5. Know how to rest and recover

 ## Active Versus Passive Learning